-On December 6, 2016, NY State of Health (NYSOH) issued an eligibility determination notice, based on your December 5, 2016 application, stating that you were eligible to receive up to \$296.00 in APTC and eligible to receive cost-sharing reductions if you enrolled in a silver level qualified health plan, effective January 1, 2017.
-That notice also stated that you were not eligible for the Essential Plan because your income was over the allowable income limit for that program.
+On January 19, 2017, NY State of Health (NYSOH) issued an eligibility determination notice, based on your January 18, 2017 application, stating that your spouse was eligible to share in up to \$549.00 in APTC and eligible to receive cost-sharing reductions if she enrolled in a silver-level qualified health plan, effective January 1, 2017.
+That notice also stated that your spouse was not eligible for the Essential Plan because your household income was over the allowable income limits for that program.

-On December 7, 2016, NYSOH issued a plan enrollment notice confirming your enrolment in a bronze-level qualified health plan with a premium of \$99.98 per month, effective January 1, 2017.
+Also on January 19, 2017, NYSOH issued a plan enrollment notice confirming your spouse's enrolment in a silver-level qualified health plan with a premium of \$395.96 per month, effective February 1, 2017.

-On February 16, 2017, you attempted to change health plans but were unable to select a plan for enrollment.
+On May 25, 2017, you attempted to change your spouse's health plan but were unable to select a plan for enrollment outside the open enrollment period.

-Also on February 16, 2017, you spoke to NYSOH's Account Review Unit and appealed being unable to change health plans outside of the open enrollment period.
+Also on May 25, 2017, you spoke to NYSOH's Account Review Unit and appealed being unable to change your spouse's health plan outside of the open enrollment period.

-On February 17, 2017, NYSOH issued a notice confirming your appeal request from the previous day.
-That notice identified you as the appellant and stated that the reason for your appeal was "Eligibility Determination [and] Denial of Special Enrollment Period (SEP)."
+On May 26, 2017, NYSOH issued a notice to confirm your appeal request from the previous day.
+That notice identified your spouse as the appellant and stated that the reason for your appeal was "Denial of Special Enrollment Period (SEP)."